eguevara/JavaTraining/notes/oracleTraining.md

 * 1. An object can be made eligible for garbage collection by making sure there are no references pointing to that object.
   2. You cannot directly invoke the garbage collector.
 You can suggest the JVM to perform garbage collection by calling System.gc();
 ---
+* The order of keywords for a static import must be "import static ... ".
+You can either import all the static members using import static java.lang.Integer.* or one specific member using import static java.lang.Integer.MAX_VALUE;

+You must specify the full package name of the class that you are importing (just like the regular import statement).
+So, import static Integer.*; is wrong.
+* double x=10, double y;  //3 // 3 is invalid syntax.
+It can be written as either double x=10; double y;  or double x=10, y;
+* static methods can't be abstract.

 ## Section 2